xmrrabbitx/cryptodorea/readme.txt

 This plugin connects to an API service (cryptocompare) to obtain the latest ETH price in USD format from the market. no personal information send to this api,
 URL: min-api.cryptocompare.com

-it includes Tailwind CSS v3.4.16. the official CDN URL: https://cdn.tailwindcss.com Source code: https://github.com/tailwindlabs/tailwindcss/tree/v3.4.16
+it includes Tailwind CSS v3.4.16 for style. the official CDN URL: https://cdn.tailwindcss.com Source code: https://github.com/tailwindlabs/tailwindcss/tree/v3.4.16